ample/kitchen1883-com/stories/__notes__/utilities/html.md

 # HTML Utility

-The HTML utility accepts a single required property `field`.
+The HTML utility accepts two properties.
+The first is a required property `field`.
 The field property must be an object with a `childMarkdownRemark` key, which subsequently has a single key, `html`, which ultimately holds the HTML string that is to be rendered within a `<div>` element.